ThePumpKnight/phoenix-tag/README.md

 `Replace Weapons`: with this option enabled, weapons will randomly get replaced with Skulltag equivalents.
 For example, the plasma rifle can be replaced by the railgun.

 `Disable Spread`: with this option enabled, the Spread rune will get replaced by another randomly chosen rune.
+It is important to turn this on when playing with mods, since at the moment the rune not only won´t work with custom weapons, but it can also cause serious bugs.

 There are also other options to make it possible to tweak the maps settings, see below: